igromanru/HD2-Sneaky-Stuff/README.md

+# Currently Detected
+GameGuard blacklisted the tool on 03.09.2025.
+All versions from 1.0 to 1.3 are detected.
+If I’m motivated enough, I might do something about it.

 # Helldivers 2 Sneaky Stuff by Igromanru
 ![Preview](https://i.imgur.com/8hfTsoB.png)

 ### Description